 Any deposited metallic coating can be tested for stress using the DSA Method

-Nickel Sulfamate Bath Plating Conditions – See Brochure or select work process conditions:
+Nickel Sulfamate Bath Plating Conditions – See Brochure for select work process conditions:

 CALCULATIONS: (for Thickness example is for nickel plating)

-It is necessary to know the total units or increments spread between the plated test strip leg tips from both sides of the center line on the measuring block scale and the average deposit thickness in order to calculate the deposit stress.
+It is necessary to know the total units or increments spread between the plated test strip leg tips from both sides of the center line on the Deposit Stress Analyzer and the average deposit thickness in order to calculate the deposit stress.
 If the deposit thickness cannot be determined by actual measurement, it can be calculated as follows:

 T = W = Inches

 ‘ D (7.74 cm²)( 2.54cm/inch)

 D= Density of the plated material, g/cm³ (see Table of Density Values for the D)